vpp-dev/vpp-release-notes/README.md

 @page release_notes_2306 Release notes for VPP 23.06

-More than 135 commits since the previous release, including 65 fixes.
+More than 140 commits since the previous release, including 67 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Tue Mar  7 02:42:25 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Wed Mar  8 02:36:55 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER